In this tutorial, we will be showing you how to compile and use gDrive. gDrive is a command-line tool for interacting with Google Drive.

 1. However, if you are doing this tutorial on a Linux based system like Raspbian, the steps get a bit more involved.

-Linux ARMv6 (Use this for a Raspberry Pi)
+Linux ARMv6 (Use when running a 32-bit OS on a Pi)

 2. With the Go binaries downloaded, we need to now extract it to the